Tamim bin Hamad Al Thani: United States

+In July 2019, Sheikh Tamim visited the U.S. to meet President Donald Trump, who attended a dinner with him hosted by Treasury Secretary Steve Mnuchin and attended by Robert Kraft, Christine Lagarde, and others.

-On 20 August 2021, Sheikh Tamim held a telephone conversation with U.S. President Joe Biden.
-Biden thanked Tamim for Qatar's support regarding the US evacuations from Afghanistan.
-According to Biden, the airlifts "would not have been possible without the early support from Qatar".
-Sheikh Tamim visited U.S. President Joe Biden at the White House on a visit to Washington, D.C. on 31 January 2022.
+On an August 2021 telephone conversation, U.S. President Joe Biden thanked Tamim for Qatar's support regarding the US evacuations from Afghanistan, which according to Biden, the airlifts "would not have been possible without the early support from Qatar".
+Sheikh Tamim visited Biden at the White House on a visit to Washington, D.C., on 31 January 2022.
 He was the first leader from the Gulf Cooperation Council to visit the White House since Biden took office.
 They discussed bilateral relations, stability of global energy supplies, the situation in Afghanistan, and peace in the Middle East.
-Biden called Qatar a “good friend and reliable and capable partner”, and announced the designation of Qatar as a major non-NATO ally.
+Biden called Qatar a "good friend and reliable and capable partner", and announced the designation of Qatar as a major non-NATO ally.

 Qatar hosted the historic signing of a peace deal between the US and the Taliban in February 2020 which called for the full withdrawal of US troops from Afghanistan.
 Beginning in September 2020, Qatar has hosted the peace talks between the Afghan government and the Taliban to end decades of war in the country.